scurker/currency.js/readme.md

 ## Other Libraries

 Maybe currency.js isn't the right fit for your needs.
-Check out one of these other fine libraries will be a better fit?
+Check out some of these other fine libraries:

 * [accounting.js](https://github.com/openexchangerates/accounting.js)
 * [dinero.js](https://github.com/sarahdayan/dinero.js)